 Ladies and gentlemen: Start your engines!
 Automobiles are your passion?
-Then study Automotive Engineering and learn everything about next-generation technologies, such as electro mobility and self-driving vehicles, and develop your own visions for mobility in the future.Department of Mechanical Engineering
+Then study Automotive Engineering and learn everything about next-generation technologies, such as electro mobility and self-driving vehicles, and develop your own visions for mobility in the future.TUM School of Engineering and Design

 Information on Degree Program

 In the interdisciplinary Master Degree Course Automotive Engineering you will be prepared for a career in the changing automotive and commercial vehicle industry.
 Motivated by political, ecological and economic conditions, more electrified vehicles with complex driver assistance systems will be developed and produced.
 To meet these challenges, you will get expertise in the field of “classic” automotive engineering and furthermore in Electrical Engineering and Informatics.

 For a comprehensive description of the program, please refer to the degree program documentation: